ghunshoot/Yolo_Object_Detection/README.md

-# Custom object detection using Yolo-v3 in a Linux with GPU or Yolo-v3-tiny in a Jetson Nano/Linux with CPU
+# Custom object detection using Yolo-v3 in a Linux with GPU or Yolo-v3-tiny in a Jetson Nano

 ## Index
 0. [Introduction](#Introduction)